 - To work with environmentally friendly printers for the production of our publications and other printed matter

 - To continue to restrict the amount of publications we put out to a limited number of copies (250–500)

 *What does access mean to us?
 Exhibitions and most events are free for all.
 Memberships are available at different entry levels.
 With a membership our publications become available at half price.
 English is the primary language we use for all communication to be able to communicate and include a larger group of people.
-Current members of staff also are fluent in Dutch, French, Swedish and German, and can therefore mediate content if English is not spoken.
+Current members of staff also are fluent in Dutch, French, and can therefore mediate content if English is not spoken.
 Kunstverein offers each visitor guided tours through the exhibition.
 A written handout is made available.
 Our graphic identity consciously makes use of a sans serif typeface, and avoids the use of italics as much as possible.
 Texts are mostly justified to the left.